 |Point of Interest||Les Pleiades and the Claude Nicollier Space Trail https://www.myswitzerland.com/en-ch/experiences/route/astro-pleiades-claude-nicollier/|

 Here’s a snapshot of the route we took.

 Alternative Routes & More Info

 This is quite a random hike that is easiest done by public transport.
-As such the alternative routes we suggest below are individual circular loops down at the two ends of public transport that we used.
+As such the alternative routes we suggest below are individual circular loops down at the two ends of the hike.